step-finance/step-staking/README.md

 ### Initial Migration

-After deployment for the first time, you must point your `anchor.toml` file to the network you've deployed to and run
+After deployment for the first time, you must point your `Anchor.toml` file to the network you've deployed to and run

 ```bash